Reflecting on research in genitourinary cancers

 The same applies in the earlier stages of disease.
 We’ve done a lot of great research in the metastatic setting and now we’re evaluating how we can apply those learnings to the earlier stages of the disease and testing whether these mechanisms work there.
 We’ve already seen tremendous developments, especially in kidney and bladder cancers, over the last several years, specifically with immunotherapy in earlier treatment settings.
 It’s truly transformative work.

-Q: What do upcoming data to be presented at ASCO GU 2023 mean for patients with GU cancers?
+Q: What do upcoming data to be presented at ESMO 2023 mean for patients with GU cancers?

 Q: Where do you think the field of GU cancer research is headed?